buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/bundling.md

 ### General considerations

-Strato is delivered in both `es-module` and `common-js` formats.
+Venin is delivered in both `es-module` and `common-js` formats.
 The challenge with bundling the library boils down to whether or not you wish to use the `SolidityCompiler` function in-browser.
 If you wish in-browser compilation, a web-worker is provided which fetches the appropriate solidity-compiler binary before carring out the compilation itself via calling any of the `Contract.newFrom`/`Contract.allFrom` family of functions.

 Compiling `path` variants of the same `Contract.newFrom`/`Contract.allFrom` family of functions is made possible via a synthetically injected `ContractsInFileStorage` class which is basically a dictionary mapping the path of each solidity file from a given folder (default `contracts`) to its content.